VALLEY NATIONAL BANCORP

 The Board and each committee has the power to hire independent, legal, financial or other advisors as they may deem necessary, without consulting or obtaining the approval of any officer of the Company.
 The Board may establish additional committees as it determines necessary or appropriate and may, on occasion, for educational purposes or otherwise, rotate directors onto those additional committees.

-Directors have full and free access to officers and employees of the Company.
+Directors have full and free access to officers and employees of Valley.
 Any meetings or contacts that a director wishes to initiate may be arranged through the CEO or the Secretary, or directly by the director or in accordance with a committee’s charter.
-The directors will use their judgment to ensure that any such contact is not disruptive to the business or operations of the Company and will, to the extent not inappropriate, copy the CEO on any written communications between a director and an officer or employee of the Company.
+The directors will use their judgment to ensure that any such contact is not disruptive to the business or operations of the Company and will, to the extent not inappropriate, copy the CEO on any written communications between a director and an officer or employee of Valley.

-The Board welcomes regular attendance at Board meetings of senior officers of the Company.
+The Board welcomes regular attendance at Board meetings of senior officers of the Company, as needed.
 If the CEO wishes additional Company personnel to attend, this suggestion should be brought to the Board for approval.

 Board members will be compensated appropriately for service.
 Annually, the Compensation Committee will review all aspects of director compensation and if warranted make recommendations to the full Board for changes.
 Any change will not be effective until a new Board is elected by the shareholders.
 The form and amount of director compensation will be determined by the Compensation Committee in accordance with the policies and principles set forth in its charter.
 The Compensation Committee will evaluate the forms and amounts of director compensation typical in the industry, and will consider that the directors' independence may be jeopardized if director compensation and perquisites exceed customary levels, if the Company makes substantial charitable contributions to organizations with which a director is affiliated, or if the Company enters into consulting contracts with (or provides other indirect forms of compensation to) a director or an organization with which the director is affiliated.